iterative/dvc.org/content/docs/command-reference/import.md

   > example below).

-- `-b`, `--backup` - turns [backup mode](#backup-mode) on for the import, so it can be pushed to remote storage.
+- `-b`, `--backup` - turns [backup mode](#backup-mode) on for the import, so it can be pushed to remote storage (in case the original source is lost).

 - `-h`, `--help` - prints the usage/help message, and exit.